 HEE has since responded to the Shape of Caring review.
-The report can now be downloaded.
+The report can now be downloaded from related documents below.

 Care matters newsletter

 Care Matters aims to keep stakeholders updated on progress to deliver Shape of Caring review recommendations and features comment from our nursing policy team.
-Download previous issues of Care Matters from this page.
+Download the latest issue from this page.

 Shape of Caring encourages us all to think differently about how we recruit, train and develop our nursing and care workforce, across health and social care in England.
 To help us visualise these issues, we have developed some short animations found below to showcase our direction of travel set out in our response to Raising the Bar - Shape of Caring.

 People who use our services are at the heart of all our work, it is important they are involved with curriculum design, delivery and assessment.
 We need the voice of people who use our services to be valued and linked into each part of the learner’s journey; from recruitment to assessment of competence in the care environment.
 Gareth Davies, a member of HEE’s Patient Advisory Forum, worked with us to develop the script and provided the voice for this animation.
 View the video.